| | | |

 Sherwin Williams Repose Gray Digital Paint Can swatch

-Depending on lighting, it can show:
+Depending on the lighting, it can show:

 • Soft gray